dsoprea/bracketed-image-finder/bif/resources/README.md

 Requirements:

+- Images have a "exposure mode" of (2) ("auto bracketed")
-- Consists of three, five, or seven images
+- Images consist of three, five, or seven images
-- When the filenames are sorted, the exposures of adjacent files match a known exposure sequence.
+- Sorting the filenames in increasing order will also sort them in chronologically-increasing order

+The actual exposure deltas do not matter.
+Even when configured as a specific value, we have seen the effective exposures being different then expected.

 The library currently recognizes the following exposure sequences: